IlyaYakushevskiy/hpc_esc_401_solutions/exercise_session_13/ANSWERS AND SOLUTIONS/answers_hw13.md

 ### Ex2

-1)hadoop splited data into 7 chunks, so it launched 7 parallel mapper instances to process them
+1) hadoop splited data into 7 chunks, so it launched 7 parallel mapper instances to process them

 2) Lines treated ?
 Map input records=35371